datacamp-content/courses-introduction-to-shell/chapter4.md

 - No - you are looking at the wrong column.
 - Yes.

---- type:PlainMultipleChoiceExercise lang:shell xp:50 skills:1 key:934eccc0a9
+--- type:PureMultipleChoiceExercise lang:shell xp:50 skills:1 key:934eccc0a9
 ## File permissions

 Unix keeps track of what it is allowed to do with files and directories